dlang-tour/english/basics/classes.md

     ...
 ```

-For struct objects all bits are compared,
+For `struct` objects all bits are compared,
-For other operand types, identity is the same as equality.
+for other operand types, identity is the same as equality.

 ### In-depth